-Tipnut’s collection of timeless wisdom is back!
-These are household tips I have collected from vintage magazines and articles dating back to the 1940′s and 1950′s, it’s an occasional feature I do here on Tipnut.
+The Timeless Wisdom Collection is back with a new bunch of goodies!
+These are household tips I have collected from vintage magazines and articles dating back to the 1940’s and 1950’s, it’s an occasional feature I do here on Tipnut.
 Each of the tips are simple pieces of info shared between women back in the day.

-This is a nice way to pick up tips as well as take a look back in time when women used every little bit of anything they could in a useful and purposeful way–they wasted nothing if they could help it.
+This is a nice way to pick up some helpful ideas as well as take a look back in time when women used every little bit of anything they could in a purposeful way–they wasted nothing if they could help it.
 If an item was getting shabby, they found ways to brighten it instead of tossing it then running to Walmart for a $5 replacement shipped from China.
 Different times.

 I’ll be sharing a few more vintage tip lists over the next few weeks, enjoy!